 - Minocycline, effective for infections and acne

-- P rocainamide, for heart rhythm problems
+- P rocainamide, used to treat heart rhythm problems

-- Quinidine , treats heart rhythm problems
+- Quinidine , which treats heart rhythm problems

 Many groups or classes of drugs are linked to this disease.
 They include: